The High Ground (Star Trek: The Next Generation): Plot

-At the Ansata base, Crusher learns her abductor is Kyril Finn, the leader of Ansata.
+At the base, Crusher learns her abductor is Kyril Finn, the leader of Ansata.
 Crusher refuses to eat or otherwise cooperate with Finn.
 After several hours, Finn lets Crusher out of her restraints and requests that she help treat their wounded.
 Crusher discovers that the "Inverters", the Ansata teleportation technology, cause irreversible damage to the user's DNA, and that many of the Ansata are sick due to excessive use of the Inverter.
 Finn admits that the Inverter is their only advantage against the Rutian government.
-After more hours pass, Finn believes that the Federation, by providing medical aid, is working with the Rutian government and launches an attack on the Enterprise, despite Crusher's requests to avoid harming her son.
-The Ansata manage to plant a bomb on the Enterprise warp engine.
-It is quickly transported into space by La Forge, but the distraction is enough to allow Finn to appear on the bridge and abduct Captain Picard.
-With Picard as his captive, Finn uses the Inverter to come to Counselor Troi on the Enterprise and demand the Federation become involved in mediating the dispute, returning to the planet before security can arrive.
+Finn believes that the Federation, by providing medical aid, is working with the Rutian government, and launches an attack on the Enterprise, despite Crusher's pleas not to harm her son.
+The Ansata manage to plant a bomb on the Enterprise's engine.
+Chief Engineer La Forge is able to remove the bomb and transport it into space, but the distraction is enough to allow Finn to appear on the bridge and abduct Captain Picard.
+With Picard as his captive, Finn uses the Inverter to return to the Enterprise to convey to Counselor Troi his demand that the Federation mediate the dispute between the Ansata and the Rutians; he leaves again before security officers can arrive.
 Picard, learning of Crusher's situation, tells her to continue to work on gaining Finn's confidence to hopefully end the dispute peacefully.

 Data and Wesley are able to use Finn's appearance to locate the Ansata base, and Commander Riker and Devos assemble their forces.
 After they transport into the base, the combined forces are quickly able to quell the resistance.
 Finn, as a last resort, attempts to execute Picard, but Devos kills him.
-It is her conclusion that if Finn remained alive, his imprisonment would spark more resistance, while being killed in battle will only elevate him to martyr status and reduce the violence in the short-term.
-When a young Ansata member attempts to exact revenge on Picard, Crusher is able to convince him to drop his weapon, which Riker notes is a sign that there may be more fruitful discussions to resolve the issue in the future.
+She contends that if Finn remained alive, his imprisonment would spark more resistance, while being killed in battle will elevate him to martyr status but reduce the violence in the short term.
+When a young Ansata member attempts to exact revenge on Devos, Crusher is able to convince him to drop his weapon, which Riker notes is a sign that there may be more fruitful discussions to resolve the issue in the future.